jasper-th-wang/Basic_Webpage_Guide/docs/task1.md

         }
         ```

-7. Refresh or reopen index.html in your browser and verify that your hello world text is red
+7. Refresh or reopen index.html in your browser and verify that your hello world text is red.

 !!! success